This space is meant to help answer questions that you have about camp!

 Sending Email to your Camper

 One way camper email is available for purchase within your online registration account.
+This is only to send messages to your camper and he/she will NOT be able to email back.
 Please direct any questions after registration to the Camp Fire Office at 425-258-5437.

 Emergency Contact at Camp